aponamarev/CarND-Behavioral-Cloning-P3/writeup_template.md

 #### 3. Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 102).
+The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 105).

 #### 4. Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
 I used a data set provided by Udacity.
-The data was augmented with sharp corner steering.
-The created dataset was normalized to achieve a uniform distribution of steering angles (in the ground truth).
+The dataset alone was sufficient to train a fully functional neural net (thus elliminating a need for additional data collection).
+The dataset was augmented using syntetic oversampling in order to achieve a roughly uniform distribution of steering angles.

 For details about how I created the training data, see the next section.